Synobsys/synobsys.github.io/standards/8-CodeReviewChecklist.md

 * Would more comments make the code more understandable?
 * Could some comments be removed by making the code itself more readable?
 * Is there any commented out code?

+## Service Studio

+* Are there no broken references shown in the [Broken References](https://www.outsystems.com/forge/component-overview/10062/broken-references) tool?
+* Are there no modules in application Independent Modules?
+* Is naming is in accordance with the [OutSystems Naming Conventions](OutSystemsNamingConventions.md)?
+* Is all code and documentation is in [English](ADR-002-standard-language-is-English.md)?
+* Have the best practices been applied.
+That is, it is built correctly and efficiently.
+* Are there are no hard coded values?
+* Are ther no warnings in Service Studio?
+See the [Service Studio Warnings](https://www.outsystems.com/forge/component-overview/16101/service-studio-warnings) forge component to get a report of warnings for all modules
+* Is the decision to hide a warning documented?.
+* Are there no findings in [Discovery](https://www.outsystems.com/forge/component-overview/409/discovery)?
+* Are there no findings in the [AI Mentor Studio](https://architecture.outsystems.com/)?
+* Is the [DevOps configuration](TBD) updated?
+E.g. Turn Light BPT on, data export/import is described.
+* Have unused dependencies been removed?

+---

+## Screen

+* Is there is a clear description?
+*Is the screen rendering checked in the browser zoom at 100% and all applicable screensizes for Tablets etc. (Chrome Developer Tools \<Ctrl + Shift + I\> and Toggle device toolbar \<Ctrl + Shift + M\>?
+* Is the screen compatible with the browsers defined in the project or the OutSystems supported browsers?
+See [End User Requirements](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/OutSystems_system_requirements#End_User_Requirements) for the OutSystems supported browsers |
+* Is there no inline CSS?
+* Are all temporary CSS classes replaced by Theme classes?
+* Are there no hard coded values in the screen actions?

+---

+## Actions

+* Is there is a clear description for the action?
+* Is the name of the action self explanatory?
+* Do all variables have a clear description?
+* Are the variable names are self explanatory?
+* Does the action perform a single task?
+* Does the action comply with the [Software that Fits in Your Head](https://youtu.be/4Y0tOi7QWqM) rule.?
+* Is the action flow vertical and tidy.
+See [A code style guide for OutSystems](https://leonardo-monteiro-fernandes.medium.com/a-code-style-guide-for-outsystems-97a923084159)?
+* Do assigns and if statements have proper labels?
+* Is complex logic clearly documented?
+* Is the action flow understandable without opening the elements?
+* Are there no upward flows except when used if it's a cycle?
+* Are ther no hard coded values?
+* Is there a cycle that can be replaced by a list operation [“List” We Forget…](https://medium.com/productleague/list-we-forget-387fbd5173d4)?

+---

+## Queries (Aggregates and advanced SQL)

+* Is the name is self explanatory?
+* Is there a clear description?
+* Is advanced sql used that could be replaced with an aggregate?
+Prefer aggregates only use SQL when the query is not possible with an aggregate or for bulk operations.
+* Are filters as simple as possible?
+* Are the entities joined correct?
+Pay attention to the with or without clause.
+* Are the entities indexed properly?
+* Are there are no hard coded values?
+* Is the max records value correctly set?

+---

+## Resources

+* Have large resources such as Excel files and images been placed in a seperate module?